nick-novak/Goals-n-such/something-new/something-new.md

 01/05/2016
 ---
 Last year I walked 2,983,845 steps, which equals 1412.8 miles.
 That’s equal to walking from my house to the Florida Everglades or Nearly to Kansas City and back.

+01/06/2016
+---
+During the height of the spice trade, Europeans were making up tall tales about how to get these spices.
+People believed that mythical creatures guarded them and that you needed special skills to obtain them.
+This came about because the wealthy that were buying them didn’t know much about the exotic lands from which the spices arrived.
+So traders would tell tall tales about them and concealed the truth.
+Either to add mystic to the spices or to drive up the prices.